petejos80/node-storefront/README.md

 # Node Storefront
-An e-commerce/inventory management interface build with Node.js and MySQL.
+An e-commerce/inventory management interface built with Node.js and MySQL.
 The interface provides multiple views: the customer view allows customers to purchase inventory, the manager view allows managers to add/edit inventories and product prices.

 ## Getting Started